Gerhard Lohfink: Biography

 Lohfink was born in Frankfurt am Main on 29 August 1934; his father was a train driver.
 His older brother, Norbert Lohfink, became a professor of the Old Testament.
 Lohfink completed schooling at the Heinrich-von-Gagern-Gymnasium in 1954.
 He spent two semesters with German and Latin studies at the Johann Wolfgang Goethe University in Frankfurt am Main.
-From 1955 on he studied philosophy and theology at the Hochschule Sankt Georgen.
-In 1957 he passed the philosophical final examination.
-In 1957 and 1958 he studied theology at the Catholic Theological Faculty of the Ludwig Maximilian University of Munich.
+From 1955 on, he studied philosophy and theology at the Hochschule Sankt Georgen.
+In 1957, he passed the philosophical final examination.
+In 1957 and 1958, he studied theology at the Catholic Theological Faculty of the Ludwig-Maximilians-Universität München.
 He passed the theological final examination in 1960 at the University of St. Georgen, in the same year he was ordained a priest by Wilhelm Kempf, bishop of Limburg.
-From 1961 to 1963 he was chaplain in the parish of St. Ursula in Oberursel.
+From 1961 to 1963, he was chaplain in the parish of St. Ursula in Oberursel.

 Bishop Kempf granted permission for Lohfink to pursue a doctorate in theology with the requirement that he would initially serve as a pastor for a year in Frankfurt.
-In 1964 he continued his studies in theology at the University of Würzburg.
+In 1964, he continued his studies in theology at the University of Würzburg.
 In 1971 Lohfink earned his doctorate with the dissertation The Ascension of Jesus: Studies on the Ascension and Exaltation texts in Lukas, supervised by Rudolf Schnackenburg.
 He was habilitated in 1973 with his work The Collection of Israel: An examination of Lukan Ecclesiology.

-In 1973 Lohfink became a lecturer of the New Testament at the Catholic theological faculty of the University of Tübingen, appointed professor in 1976.
-In 1979 and 1980 he was involved as a deputy of the theological faculty in the ecclesiastical dispute over Hans Küng.
-At the end Lohfink publicly voted for Küng's exclusion from the faculty.
-In 1982 he published a book, translated in 1984 by David L. Balch as Jesus and Community.
+In 1973, Lohfink became a lecturer of the New Testament at the Catholic theological faculty of the University of Tübingen, appointed professor in 1976.
+In 1979 and 1980, he was involved as a deputy of the theological faculty in the ecclesiastical dispute over Hans Küng.
+In the end, Lohfink publicly voted for Küng's exclusion from the faculty.
+In 1982, he published a book, translated in 1984 by David L. Balch as Jesus and Community.
 The Social Dimension of Christian faith.
 It was translated privately into Hungarian, and influenced Christians in Hungary who lived in a Communist regime.

 In 1987, Lohfink followed the ideas from his book, that church is best realised in community; he left the university voluntarily to live in Bad Tölz and work in a Catholic Integrated Community (KiG).
 He lived there with his aging parents.
 He was active in the community, especially teaching German to members from Tanzania.
 He later continued to research and lecture on ecclesiology and eschatology.
 In his books he tried hard to achieve a language that was simple, modern and comprehensible, having in mind readers such as his parents.
 The KiG was dissolved in Bavaria in 2020 after investigations, but he remained living in community with others.

 Lohfink's books have been translated into many languages, such as Korean.
 Translations into English became bestsellers.
 The book about the parables of Jesus was awarded the first prize from the American Catholic Media Association in 2022.
 He completed the book Warum ich an Gott glaube (Why I believe in God) shortly before his death, as a personal legacy.